Nursing (RN-BSN Online Program) (BSN)

 Departmental Admission Requirements

-Students are required to have minimum undergraduate cumulative grade point average of 2.5 and an RN license without restrictions.
+The RN-BSN 100% online program is offered by the University of Louisville's School of Nursing for registered nurses who have an associate degree in nursing (ADN) or a nursing diploma.
+Students are required to have a minimum undergraduate cumulative grade point average of 2.5 and an RN license without restrictions.

-For more information on program requirements, please visit louisville.edu/nursing/academics/rn-bsn.
+For more information on program requirements and how to apply, please visit louisville.edu/online/programs/bachelors/rn-to-bachelor-of-science-in-nursing/apply.

 General Education Requirements